ministryofjustice/community-proxy/README.md

 There is a small amount of translation of requests within the proxy application but generally it is a very thin layer such that when the Community API is migrated to a more public cloud platform the clients will be able to consume resources directly with only a very small amount of rework to these requests.

+The only translation done is the addition of a query parameter `?current=true` to both endpoints when forwarding to the Community API.

 # Overview Diagram